pixeloven/pixeloven/README.md

 We are committed to providing a safe place for everyone.
 Please review our [code of conduct guidelines](./code-of-conduct.md) to help us with our commitment.
 Thank you!

 ## Planned v5
-1) node-mocks-http replace with supertest
-2) Update middleware and examples
-3) Finish re-write of build
+1) Finish re-write of build
-4) Remove .env as a requirement
+2) Remove .env as a requirement
-5) Update generators to have more react 16.8 features
+3) Update generators to have more react 16.8 features
-6) Unify all logging - use something more standard than webpack-log

 ## Planned v6
 1) Move generators to use gluegun
+2) Unify all logging - use something more standard than webpack-log
-2) Remove react-dev-utils
+3) Remove react-dev-utils
-3) Add help to CLI and documentation
+4) Add help to CLI and documentation
-4) Reach 90-100% test coverage
+5) Reach 90-100% test coverage
-5) Expose storybook addons through library
+6) Expose storybook addons through library
+7) Update middleware and examples
+8) node-mocks-http replace with supertest